Predeparture Planning

 Those who require a visa to enter EU nations will not need to purchase the ETIAS authorization, but will be expected to seek out and acquire the appropriate entry visa (often the Schengen Visa) in order to enter the EU.

-The ETIAS will have a €7 fee (as of 2024) and will be completed online.
+The ETIAS will have a small fee (anticipated to be €7 at present) and will be completed online.

 It will require information about your travel which you can obtain from the faculty leading your program, as well as some passport information and you will have to answer some questions about past travel or felony violations of the law.